 Protection Warriors are symbols of reliability.
 A plate-wearing Tank with a shield has a huge set of useful Cooldowns, one of which, the Ignore Pain ability lets Healers do their job properly and restore Tank’s health without the rush.
 Over the BfA period, Protection Warriors were real kings of the Mythic + dungeons; unfortunately, it is expected to be changed once Shadowlands releases.
-In raids they are pretty good.
+In raids they are no very good too.

 There is one class in the history of World of Warcraft that always has been relevant and highly effective in melee zones, and that is Rogue.
 But this class is not easy to master and that is why not that many players choose Rogues.
 All its abilities, skills, and talents circle around invisibility and its advantages.
 Some of them may greatly simplify the in-game experience of the Rogues themselves and their allies.
 Examples: Vanish, Pick Lock, Cloak of Shadows, Distract, Feint, Shroud of Concealment.

 The Assassination Rogue relies on poisons and bleeding DoTs.
 Usually, the best results this specialization demonstrates in PvP and on single targeted bosses.
 Unfortunately, Assassination during 9.0.2 is still the worst spec for Rogues to play.

 Open combat and a massive AoE damage is the forte of an Outlaw Rogue.
 Luckily, nothing will be changed even after developers decrease the possible number of targets to five in Shadowlands.
 Even with this restriction, Outlaw is still good at AoE situations.